 A simple watershed has been constructed and shown below and will be the topic of this tutorial.
 Here you will learn how to add hydrographs to a basin model and how to connect them based on the watershed configuration.
 This tutorial is only about learning watershed connectivity, not detention pond modeling.

-With all watersheds, you’ll begin at the uppermost drainage areas and work downstream, adding runoff hydrographs to the basin model and connecting them together when appropriate.
+Like all watersheds, you’ll begin at the uppermost drainage areas and work downstream, adding runoff hydrographs along the way to your basin model, and connecting them together when appropriate.
 Watershed simulation is accomplished by selecting the appropriate function(s) from the Ribbon menu in the order of the sub-catchment connectivity.

 This example watershed consists of three drainage areas (subareas) and an intermediate channel.
 Our task here is to develop the most downstream hydrograph which outfalls into a major lower horizontal channel.

 To model the watershed shown below, follow these 5 easy steps:

-- Develop runoff hydrographs for sub-areas “DA1” and “DA2” — Hydrographs 1 and 2.
+- Create runoff hydrographs for sub-areas “DA1” and “DA2” — Hydrographs 1 and 2.

 - Add (combine) Hydrographs 1 and 2 to form Hydrograph 3.
 (They converge at the same point, a confluence.)

 - Route Hydrograph 3 through the intermediate channel to create hydrograph 4.